Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 I made a lot of different rationalizations in my head.

 Cut to a few weeks later, I was asked to make an appointment for an ultrasound.
-My insurance was saying, “We can only do it six weeks out.”
-So I was waiting for an ultrasound and then on Christmas Eve with my whole family around, my in-laws and my parents, I started hemorrhaging.
+My insurance was saying, “We can only do it 6 weeks out.”
+I was waiting for an ultrasound, and then on Christmas Eve with my whole family around, my in-laws and my parents, I started hemorrhaging.

 The next day, I ended up in the emergency room because it had happened again overnight.
-So I spent the day after Christmas in the emergency room.
-I was there for ten hours.
+I spent the day after Christmas in the emergency room.
+I was there for 10 hours.

-They did an ultrasound but they told me they couldn’t see anything.
-They didn’t know what was wrong with me and they put me on birth control, saying I had something called “irregular bleeding” or something.
+They did an ultrasound, but they told me they couldn’t see anything.
+They didn’t know what was wrong with me.
+They put me on birth control, saying I had something called “irregular bleeding” or something.
 But I knew something was off.
 I kept pushing to get the IUD out.